 For each wall section, the BamCore Prime Wall System uses two panel runs, which are held down to the building deck using traditional methods and then joined panel-to-panel with shiplap connections.
 The process requires no heavy equipment and results in a near-hollow cavity, eliminating most studs, headers, and posts.

-“The whole face of the wall is basically a stud you can drill into, so there is no more stud-finding for things like siding, finish moulding, and cabinetry installation,” says Zack Zimmerman, BamCore’s chief marketing officer and sales director.
+“The whole face of the wall is basically a stud you can drill into, so there is no more stud-finding for things like siding, finish moulding, and cabinetry installation,” says Zack Zimmerman, BamCore’s chief revenue officer.